 Further, MedlinePlus also describes several variations of anxiety disorders, including:

 Any type of anxiety can produce uncomfortable feelings and physical responses, as well as put stress on relationships.
 This is especially true if the anxiety is not dealt with healthily.

 Substance use is often a symptom of something deeper, such as a mental disorder.
 When SUD and a mental health disorder occur together, it is referred to as a co-occurring disorder.
 NIMH explains that people who use substances often do so to numb the discomfort they feel from their mental disorder.
 However, as NIMH states, “Although some drugs may temporarily help with some symptoms of mental disorders, they may make the symptoms worse over time.”
 They go on to explain, “Additionally, brain changes in people with mental disorders may enhance the rewarding effects of substances, making it more likely they will continue to use the substance.”
+(Need to detox)

 It is important to note that not everyone with a mental disorder will turn to substance use to find relief.
 However, statistics show that the two are often intertwined, especially if certain factors are in play.
 The National Institute on Drug Abuse (NIDA) explains, “Both substance use disorders and other mental illnesses are caused by overlapping factors such as genetic and epigenetic vulnerabilities, issues with similar areas of the brain, and environmental influences such as early exposure to stress or trauma.”

 Similar to how both mental disorders and substance use can share common influences, they can also affect similar parts of the brain.
 This can make diagnosing difficult, as many symptoms and side effects of each condition overlap.